arg7/vcda/README.md

 | R255 | IP: Instruction Pointer |

-Note:
-> ALU VR\_CTRL register defines two fields, VL (Vector Length) unsigned int of HWS bit size and ST\_RDST as signed int of same size, which set the behavior of storing result of ALU operation.
-> ALU VR\_STRIDE register defines two fields, ST\_RRS and ST\_RSRC as signed int of HWS bit size, which sets the behavior of input operands in ALU operation.
->VL is in ALU Data Type units, one byte for ADT.u8, 4 for ADT.u32.
->These registers can be used as general purpose, if ALU is not used.
-Using INC, DEC, NOT and CMP is ok.

 ## ALU_IO_CFG (R251)
 | Nibble | Description |
 | --- | --- |